-To investigate the tensile and fatigue effects of punched holes in structural steel plates and connections, this project included the testing of 118 plate tension specimens, 97 of which were reported by Lubitz (2005), 33 plate fatigue specimens, 102 connection tension specimens, and 12 connection fatigue specimens.
-Of the 118 plate tension specimens, 50 drilled hole specimens were replicated with 50 punched hole specimens (100 total), allowing for a direct comparison.
+To investigate the tensile and fatigue effects of punched holes in structural steel plates and connections, this project included the testing of 169 plate tension specimens, 38 plate fatigue specimens, 102 connection tension specimens, and 12 connection fatigue specimens.
+Of the 169 plate tension specimens, 50 drilled hole specimens were replicated with 50 punched hole specimens (100 total), allowing for a direct comparison.
+A similar set of 50 replicate slotted hole specimens was tested to compare with the drilled and punched round hole specimens.
 The plate tension tests used several grades and thicknesses of steel.
 Of the 102 connection tension specimens, 51 drilled hole specimens were replicated with 51 punched hole specimens (102 total).
-Both bearing type failures and block shear type failures were investigated.
+Both bearing-type failures and block-shear-type failures were investigated.
 Most connection specimens used snug bolts, while several used pretensioned bolts, with several grades and thicknesses of steel tested.
-Examples of the hole quality of multiple punched hole sizes through multiple grades of steel with different die clearance values are presented in Appendix A and Appendix B.
+Examples of the hole quality of multiple punched hole sizes through multiple grades of steel with different die clearance values are presented in Lubitz (2005), Brown (2006), and Cekov (2006).

-Plate Tension Test Results:
+Plate Tension Test Results

-• The method of hole making (punched or drilled) showed the most influence.
+- The method of hole making (punched or drilled) showed the most influence.
 Punched hole specimens had strengths 5% to 12% lower than replicate drilled hole specimens.
-Punched hole specimens also had displacement amounts 20% to 70% lower than replicate drilled hole specimens.

-- All drilled hole specimens had experimental strengths exceeding the predicted design strengths, while 38% of punched hole specimens did not reach the predicted design strength. - O Sub-punching and reaming a hole produced behavior similar to a drilled hole.
+Punched hole specimens also had displacement amounts 20% to 70% lower than replicate drilled hole specimens. - All drilled hole specimens had experimental strengths exceeding the predicted design strengths, while 38% of punched hole specimens did not reach the predicted design strength. - Sub-punching and reaming a hole produced behavior similar to a drilled hole.
 Punch and die clearance amounts showed no significant influence.

-Differences between the methods of drilling holes (with new drill bit or with worn drill bit) were only significant in fatigue performance. - The grade of steel used also showed significant influence.
+Differences between the methods of drilling holes (with new drill bit or with worn drill bit) were only significant in fatigue performance.

+- The grade of steel used also showed significant influence.
 A36 specimens on average had strengths 7% lower than equivalent A572 Grade 50 specimens.
 Displacement amounts on average were 25% lower in A36 specimens compared to equivalent A572 Grade 50 specimens.
-Differences between punched and drilled hole performance were also larger in A36 specimens than A572 Grade 50 specimens. - Variables found to cause no significant affect on plate tension performance included hole size, plate thickness, punched hole quality, drilled hole quality, edge distance, edge fabrication method, and galvanizing.
+Differences between punched and drilled hole performance were also larger in A36 specimens than A572 Grade 50 specimens. - Variables found to cause no significant affect on plate tension performance included hole size, plate thickness, punched hole quality, drilled hole quality, edge distance, edge fabrication method, and galvanizing. - The slotted hole tests revealed the following: - Slotted holes made with all the techniques had strength and ductility that was slightly better than plates with punched round holes but less than plates with drilled round holes. - Punched slotted holes behave similarly to punched round holes in terms of strength and elongation - Oxy-act-cut holes have better behavior than plasma cut holes, especially for the thick plates - Holes made only by oxy-act and plasma cutting are better than the combination of punched or drilled end holes joined by either oxy-act or plasma cut. - Laser-cut holes were no better than the holes made by other methods even though they had much smoother and more uniform surfaces. - o Slotted holes made by punching holes at both ends and then using oxy-act between the holes have less fatigue life than the punched holes.

-Plate Fatigue Test Results:
+Plate Fatigue Test Results